franela/go-supertest/README.md

-# Go-supertest
+# go-supertest

-  [Goblin](https://github.com/franela/goblin) HTTP assertions made easy for Go
+  HTTP assertions made easy for Go via [goreq](https://github.com/franela/goreq)

+  We love [nodejs supertest](https://github.com/visionmedia/supertest) module and we wanted something like that for Go.

 ## Why?